rwblickhan/astro-rwblickhan.org/src/content/misc/philosophical-positions.md

 - I strongly prefer statically-typed languages and will almost always choose a statically-typed language over a dynamically-typed language.
   - I don't have a strong empirical reason for this preference; it just matches how my brain works.
 - I believe software engineering really is a form of engineering, thanks to Hillel Wayne's ["Are We Really Engineers?" crossover project](https://www.hillelwayne.com/post/are-we-really-engineers/).

+## Other Tools

+- [Checklists are great](https://atulgawande.com/book/the-checklist-manifesto/).
+We should use more checklists.
+- [Spaced repetition is great](https://rwblickhan.org/misc/pattern-language/#spaced-repetition).
+We should use more spaced repetition systems.